 - Antispasmodic medicines that you take before eating to control colon muscle spasms and abdominal cramping

 - Laxatives, such as lubiprostone, bisacodyl , and other ones bought without a prescription

 - Antidepressants to help relieve pain or discomfort

 - Rifaximin, an antibiotic that is not absorbed from your intestines

-It is very important to follow your health care provider's instructions when using medicines for IBS.
+It is very important to follow your provider's instructions when using medicines for IBS.
 Taking different medicines or not taking medicines the way you have been advised can lead to more problems.